Do Thyroid Supplements Help Thyroid Patients Feel Better?

 How Thyroid Supplements Work:

-If you are a thyroid patient then you have to understand that there is a bias against supplements that exists among all doctors.
+If you are a thyroid patient then you have to understand that there is a bias against supplements that exist among all doctors.

 It’s a strange bias and I remember encountering it during my training as a resident.